P1N2O/P1N2O/README.md

 ### Hello!
 I'm Manuel Pinto, a passionate UI/UX Designer & Front-End Developer from Bengaluru, India.

-### I'm a Software Engineer at Dell Technologies.
-I've been in the web industry for the past decade.
+### I've been in the web industry for the past decade.
 ### I focus on building clean and minimalistic web products.

 <!--